piyushpathak03/Image-segmentation/README.md

 # 1. Segmenting the images with the help of pixellib

+PixelLib is a library created for performing image and video segmentation using few lines of code.
+It is a flexible library created to allow easy integration of image and video segmentation into software solutions.
 Pixellib is a library for performing segmentation of objects in images and videos.
 It supports the two major types of image segmentation:

 1.Semantic segmentation